The best free logo maker to use

 Reasons to avoid

-We've pitched Wix's tool as best for beginners because it takes a more step-by-step approach.
+We've chosen Wix's tool as best for beginners because it takes a more step-by-step approach.
 It starts by asking for some basic information about your business.
 In fact, it even can even suggest names and taglines for your business, if you haven't reached that stage.
 I don't think I would leave such an important decision to AI myself, but it could help give you ideas of what to avoid since the suggestions tend to be very cliched.

-Once you've done that you'll be presented with your own custom logo that you can then edit until it looks exactly the way you want.
+Once you've done that you'll be presented with your own custom logo that you can then edit until it looks the way you want.
 When you're done you can download image files so that you can use your logo design wherever you want, though note that you'll have to pay if you want more than a very low-res version.

 See our full Wix Logo maker review for more details.